timdoherty/front-end-test-driven-development-v2/README.md

 - High level test cases written in plain english (BDD-style)
 - Write an application component using "Test Driven Component Development" (TDCD)
 - Repeat the TDD cycle

+## Step 15

+### Recap: What did we learn?
+- Stubbing API requests
+- Integration testing with a complete Redux store
+- Testing async code

+### Objective
+In our final step we'll put sit and finish on our fully tested application and make it look like a Youtube player